ONSdigital/rm-survey-service/README.md

 ```
 docker build -t "sdcplatform/surveysvc" .
 ```

+Note that an [automated build for this service](https://hub.docker.com/r/sdcplatform/surveysvc/) has been configured on Docker Hub.

 ## Running
 Compile the service first using `make` then execute the binary in the background using `./surveysvc &` from within the `bin` directory within the `build` directory tree.